 10. DO YOU FREQUENTLY cancel dates with friends because you’re busy doing someone a favor?
 Y/N

-Relate to you: Imagine a situation you’re ever been to a dazzling shopping mall for purchasing a “birthday gift “for a friend and ended up shopping things like a feng shui pyramid for your aunt, a silver key-ring for your friend or a card holder for your dad, reducing substantially your own credit card balance.
+Relate to you: Imagine a situation where you’ve ever been to a dazzling shopping mall to purchase a “birthday gift “for a friend and ended up shopping things like a feng shui pyramid for your aunt, a silver key-ring for your friend or a card holder for your dad, reducing substantially your own credit card balance.
 Meanwhile, you forgot to purchase the birthday gift.
+Know more about Compulsory Helping Disorder!

-Next, imagine another situation, you’re been to a thrilling corporate party and found that one of your colleague denied sweet because of high-sugar level or toothache and you’re ended up giving the contact number of the dentist or diabetes specialist voluntarily.
+Next, imagine another situation, you’ve been to a thrilling corporate party and find that one of your colleagues denied sweets because of high-sugar level or toothache and you end up giving the contact number of the dentist or diabetes specialist voluntarily.

-There’re few people in the organizations who take a lot of responsibility where as others don’t.
-That led those people into extra mental fatigue and uneasiness which may convert into low-productivity and disturbance in their private life.
+Few people in the organizations take a lot of responsibility whereas others don’t.
+That leads those people into extra mental fatigue and uneasiness which may convert into low productivity and disturbance in their private lives.

-Think about those situations, how do you rate those people?
+Think about those situations, how do you rate those people who are suffering from Compulsory Helping Disorder?
 Is there anything normal or extraordinary?